-Oil and gas operations in the Arctic and cold weather regions are challenged by embrittlement of metal components which can lead to structural cracking under normal loading conditions.
+Operations in the Arctic and cold weather regions are challenging due to embrittlement of components, and generation of significant thermal stress loads, which can lead to structural cracking and failures under otherwise normal loading conditions.

-Cold temperatures also reduce the elasticity of sealing components leading to leaks and loss of flexibility of accumulator bladders, leading to loss of function in safety systems such as blow out preventers and transient pressure suppression systems on pipelines.
+Temperature variations also change the elasticity and dimensions of sealing components leading to reduce performance and leaks.
+For example bladder accumulators stiffen at cold temperatures, limiting their performance in safety systems such as blow out preventers and transient pressure suppression systems on pipelines.

 How We Help:

-C-FER develops unique testing systems to evaluate the performance of equipment under cold weather operating conditions.
+C-FER develops unique testing systems to evaluate the performance of equipment, structures, and processes under cold-weather operating conditions.

-Specimens can be chilled by methods such as immersion in chilled fluids, and circulation of chilled fluid under pressure or controlled exposure to liquid nitrogen.
+Specimens can be chilled by a variety of methods such as immersion in chilled fluids, circulation of chilled fluid under pressure or controlled exposure to liquid nitrogen.

-Thermal shock loading can be achieved by combining these chilling methods with electric heating systems so that thermal cycling times can be minimized.
+Thermal shock loading can also be achieved by combining these chilling methods with resistive or inductive electric heating systems to minimize cycling times.

 In addition to the above methods, C-FER's Cold Testing Chamber is also available for low-temperture testing.